 REVIEW: by Peter Nichols | A

+A star performer loses his sense of identity, with devastating consequences for all.
+Watch the full film here.
 All The World’s A Stage is a very deeply engaging and convincing film that tells a timely message.
 It is poetic, it is engaging, and it is gorgeous.

-Message From the Filmmakers
+From the filmmakers

 IMDb